 Luckily, getting started with meal prep can be SUPER quick and easy.
 Franky, you don’t have time to NOT be doing these things.
 With a little effort here and there, you can build up a freezer full of meals with these insanely easy meal prep ideas

 Try as I might, I can rarely bust out a major meal prepping session these days with 4 little kids and a jam-packed schedule.
-Which is why I rely on these crazy easy methods to fill up my freezer with easy-to-prepare meals.
+Which is why I rely on these crazy easy meal prep ideas to fill up my freezer with easy-to-prepare foods–foods that make it easy to get dinner on the table in a pinch.

 When suddenly dinner time hits and you’re scouring the internet for recipes, do you ever run into recipes that sounds amazing but involve chicken marinating all day?
 Ooof.
 That’s the worst.